SeguelLab/tutorial-sicss/README.md

 API keys will not be shared publicly.

-We will explain how to store your key securely (e.g., using environment variables or secret management tools).
+We will explain how to store your key securely, such as using environment variables or secret management tools.

-Please follow ethical guidelines and platform terms of service.
+Please follow the platform's ethical guidelines and terms of service.

 ### 🧠 Learning Goals
 By the end of this tutorial, you should be able to: